-Computers and the internet have become integral parts of daily activity-both legal and illegal throughout most of the world.
-Cyber tools and techniques are now required to investigate a range of conventional crimes, as well as new high-tech crimes.
-FDLE has established seven regional cyber/high-tech crime squads in addition to a headquarters squad that coordinates and supports regional efforts ensuring consistency of training, equipment and protocols statewide.
-The regional squads investigate cases where computers are utilized in the commission of a conventional crime (email fraud, internet-based threats, and child exploitation), as well as non-conventional crimes where a computer system is the direct target of a crime (hacking, denial of service, network intrusions and data breaches).
-Cyber/high-tech squads also have strong expertise in digital forensics, which involves recovery of data from computers, network devices, mobile devices, vehicles, and other electronic devices.
+Computers and the internet have become integral parts of daily activity-both legal and illegal-throughout most of the world.
+Cyber tools and techniques are now required to investigate a range of conventional crimes, including new high-tech crimes.
+FDLE established seven regional cyber/high-tech crime squads in addition to a headquarters squad that coordinates and supports regional efforts ensuring consistency of training, equipment and protocols statewide.
+The regional squads investigate cases where computers are utilized in the commission of a conventional crime (child exploitation, internet-based threats, and email fraud), as well as non-conventional crimes where a computer system is the direct target of a crime (hacking, denial of service, network intrusions and data breaches).
+Cyber/high-tech squads provide strong expertise in digital forensics, which involves recovery of data from computers, network devices, mobile devices, vehicles, and other electronic devices.

 Computer crime involves the targeting of a computer system or network to gain unauthorized access, steal or alter data, or disrupt services.
-According to the 2021 Verizon Data Breach Investigations Report, 92 percent of breaches were financially motivated.
-The bad actors continue to use social engineering through email, texting and malicious websites, introduction of malware and valid credential abuse to commit their crimes.
-Ransomware has become more targeted towards governments and other critical infrastructure, and ransom demands have increased dramatically.
+Bad actors continue to use social engineering through email, texting, malicious websites, introduction of malware, and valid credential abuse to commit their crimes.
+Additionally, ransomware became more targeted towards governments and other critical infrastructure, and ransom demands increased dramatically.
+According to the 2022 Verizon Data Breach Investigations Report, ransomware incidents increased almost 13 percent from the previous year.
 No locale, industry or organization is immune to a breach of security.

-The past several years have also produced a rising trend in cyber security related to the elections environment.
-Voter registration databases, county elections offices and websites, voting devices, reporting environments and official social media outlets are high-value 'cyber' targets for foreign and domestic threats.
-As a result, FDLE's cyber intrusion teams continue to work closely with the FBI, the Department of Homeland Security (DHS) and the Department of State to safeguard elections and quickly respond to any threat to the elections process.
+The past several years also produced a rising trend in cyber security related to the elections environment.
+Voter registration databases, county elections offices and websites, voting devices, reporting environments, and official social media outlets are high-value 'cyber' targets for foreign and domestic threats.
+As a result, FDLE's cyber intrusion teams continue to work closely with the FBI, the Department of Homeland Security (DHS), and the Department of State to safeguard elections and quickly respond to any threat to the elections process.

-The dark web has emerged as a challenge for law enforcement and the department monitors it for intelligence and criminal activity.
+The dark web emerged as a challenge for law enforcement and the department monitors it for intelligence and criminal activity.
 FDLE will continue to lead state law enforcement in the development of investigative tools and techniques unique to trends in this space (e.g., specialized covert networks, undercover accounts for online web and dark web activities, virtual payment systems, event based cyber response teams, etc.).

-During FY 20-21, FDLE Cyber squads investigated a wide variety of computer related offenses from high-profile data breaches and network intrusions, to internet fraud or internet crimes against children.
-Cyber agents conducted 165 investigations leading to 97 arrests; including network intrusion cases.
-Additionally, digital forensic examiners performed analysis of 1,180 computers, mobiles phones, and electronic media.
+During FY 21-22, FDLE Cyber squads investigated a wide variety of computer related offenses from high-profile data breaches and network intrusions, to internet fraud or internet crimes against children.
+Cyber agents conducted 139 investigations leading to 205 arrests; including network intrusion cases.
+Additionally, digital forensic examiners performed analysis of 1,492 computers, mobiles phones, and electronic media.

-In July 2019, FDLE established an Electronic Storage Detection Canine (ESD K9) pilot program.
-The three-year-old rescue mixed breed K9, trained and handled by a sworn member of FDLE's Pensacola Regional Operations Center (PROC), is one of three ESD K9s in the state of Florida.
-During FY 20-21, the PROC ESD K9 team was deployed 40 times to assist in local, state and federal investigations, primarily consisting of child exploitation, cyber-crime and terrorism investigations and located 67 hidden electronic storage devices.
-In addition, the ESD K9 team has provided assistance on search warrants, with the majority resulting in arrests and 50 percent of the arrests due solely to contraband located by the ESD K9 team.
+In July 2019, FDLE established an Electronic Storage Detection Canine (ESD K9) pilot program with a three-year-old rescue mixed-breed K9, trained and handled by a sworn member of FDLE's Pensacola Regional Operations Center.
+With success of the pilot program, additional ESD K9s have been trained and are handled by sworn members in the Tallahassee, Tampa and Fort Myers Regional Operations Centers.
+During FY 21-22, the regional ESD K9 teams were deployed 50 times to assist in local, state and federal investigations, primarily consisting of child exploitation, cyber-crime and terrorism investigations, and located over 50 hidden electronic storage devices.
+In addition, the ESD K9 teams provided assistance on search warrants, resulting in over 26 arrests due to contraband located by the ESD K9 teams.